-The forerunner of Weightlifting is the lifting of heavy stones in contests of strength, which was practised throughout the ancient world.
+The forerunner of Weightlifting was the lifting of heavy stones in contests of strength, which was practised throughout the ancient world.
 Weightlifting as an organised sport also has a long history and was included in the programme at the very first modern Olympic Games, Athens 1896.

-In the snatch, the bar is lifted from the floor to above the head in one movement.
-By contrast, the clean and jerk is a two-stage action – the bar is first brought up to the chest before being jerked over the head.
+In the Snatch, the bar is lifted from the floor to above the head in one movement.
+By contrast, the Clean and Jerk is a two-stage action - the bar is first brought up to the chest before being jerked over the head.

 Athletes compete by performing each of these lifts three times and adding together the highest weight lifted in each.

-International Federation:International Weightlifting Federation
+International Federation:International Weightlifting Federation (IWF)

 Force of body and mind